Corpus Christi

 The inciting incident occurs at 13 minutes when Daniel is released from detention and sent to work at a sawmill in a small town.
 On the train, he receives a priest's clerical collar as a gift from the chaplain, meant only as a keepsake..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Daniel makes the active choice to impersonate a priest when the real priest falls ill.
+This illustrates the protagonist's commitment to Daniel makes the active choice to impersonate a priest when the real priest falls ill.
 He conducts his first mass, fully committing to the lie and entering a world he was told he could never inhabit., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Daniel discovers the town's dark secret: the car accident victims are being denied burial in consecrated ground because the driver was drunk.
+Of particular interest, this crucial beat Daniel discovers the town's dark secret: the car accident victims are being denied burial in consecrated ground because the driver was drunk.
 The community's self-righteous judgment conflicts with Daniel's message of forgiveness, raising the stakes., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 87 minutes (75% through) represents the emotional nadir.
 Here, Daniel's true identity is exposed.
 His criminal past is revealed to the entire congregation.
 He is beaten by townspeople, arrested, and everything he built collapses.
-His dream of priesthood dies definitively., shows the protagonist at their lowest point.
+His dream of priesthood dies definitively., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 79% of the runtime.
 Daniel realizes that his impact as a priest was real, regardless of his credentials.
 Eliza visits and reveals how he helped the town begin to heal.
 He understands that grace and calling transcend institutional authority., demonstrating the transformation achieved throughout the journey.